Motoring expenses (VAT Notice 700/64)

 A car remains a stock in trade for so long as it’s the intention of the dealer or manufacturer to sell it within the next 12 months.

-If a car ceases to be stock in trade and it no longer qualifies for input tax recovery under one of the other exceptions, a self-supply occurs.
+If a car ceases to be stock in trade and it no longer qualifies for input tax recovery under one of the other exceptions, a self-supply occurs (read section 3.10 for more information).

 3.4 Recovering the VAT incurred when a car is bought primarily for taxi self drive hire or driving instruction